AQSQuared/prototype/README.md

 # prototype
-Project prototype repository for the upcoming game prototype.
+Project prototype repository for the test game prototype.